Statistical properties of quantum jumps between macroscopic states of light: reading an operational coherence record: Complementary methods of reading a macroscopic quantum jump

-For that purpose, we need to introduce a local oscillator (LO) as a coherent field with high photon flux added to the field to be measured (the main cavity source field).
+For that purpose, we need to introduce a local oscillator (LO) as a coherent field with high photon flux added to the field to be measured---the main cavity source field.
 Continuous photoelectric detection is now performed on their superposition.
-To be more precise, in the configuration depicted in Fig.~\ref{fig:FIG1}, the charge arises from the detection of two superimposed fields with a $\pi$ phase differnece between the superpositions~\cite{CarmichaelBook2}.
+To be more precise, in the configuration depicted in Fig.~\ref{fig:FIG1}, the charge~\footnote{When using the term {\it charge} we have in mind a measured signal produced by a generalized detector, such as those employed in current circuit QED architectures.} arises from the detection of two superimposed fields with a $\pi$ phase differnece between the superpositions~\cite{CarmichaelBook2}.
 The scheme uses interference to uncover aspects of scattering associated with a wave amplitude and a spectrum.
 Homodyne detection~\cite{Carmichael1993QTII, Wiseman1993, Welsch1999, CarmichaelBook2} sets a clear phase reference provided by the LO phase $\theta$; the LO frequency matches $\omega_0$ of the cavity mode.
-In contrast, in heterodyne detection we detune the LO (frequency $\omega_{\rm LO}$) from the cavity field by an amount $\Delta\omega_{\rm LO}\equiv \omega_{\rm LO}-\omega_0,\quad |\Delta \omega_{\rm LO}| \gg \kappa$, which is equivalent to the replacement of $\theta$ by the time-varying phase factor $-\Delta \omega_{\rm LO} t$.
-In connecting the two, it is useful to note that heterodyne detection is equivalent to running $x=A_0$ and $y=A_{\pi/2}$ quadrature homodyne measurements in parallel.
-To accomplish heterodyne detection, we split the signal beam at a $50/50$ beam splitter to measure $x$ on one beam splitter output, and $y$ on the other.
-In the mode-matched variant of both schemes---designed to match the decay of the main cavity mode---in photon flux units, the LO amplitude is tailored to the exponentially decaying function of time, $|\varepsilon_{\rm LO}| e^{-\kappa t}$.
+In contrast, in heterodyne detection we detune the LO (frequency $\omega_{\rm LO}$) from the cavity field by an amount $\Delta\omega_{\rm LO}\equiv \omega_{\rm LO}-\omega_0,\quad |\Delta \omega_{\rm LO}| \gg \kappa$, which amounts to the replacement of $\theta$ by the time-varying phase factor $-\Delta \omega_{\rm LO} t$.
+In connecting the two, it is useful to note that heterodyne detection is equivalent to running $x \equiv \mathcal{A}_0$ and $y \equiv \mathcal{A}_{\pi/2}$ quadrature homodyne measurements in parallel.
+To accomplish this unraveling scheme, we split the signal beam at a $50/50$ beam splitter to measure $x$ on one beam splitter output, and $y$ on the other.
+In the mode-matched variant of both schemes---designed to match the decay of the main cavity mode---the LO amplitude in photon flux units is tailored to the exponentially decaying function of time, $|\varepsilon_{\rm LO}| e^{-\kappa t}$.